🔍 공개 퀴즈 검색

 What does it mean if the common difference d is negative?

-1. The sequence is decreasing ✓
+1. The sequence is not arithmetic

 2. The sequence is increasing